 Grow Sunflowers from Seeds

-Sunflowers, (scientific name Helianthus annuus), is a popular annual garden plant throughout much of North America.
+Sunflowers (scientific name Helianthus annuus), are a popular annual garden plant throughout much of North America.
 The flowers are familiar in summer meadows, and the dramatic blossoms add an important vertical element to the vegetable garden.

 If you’re wondering how to grow sunflowers from seeds in your garden, the best time to plant the seeds, how much sun they need, whether sunflowers come back every year, or how long sunflowers take to grow, then this post is for you!

-All you need is simple tips to get the most out of growing these annual flowers.
+All you need are these simple tips on how to grow sunflower seedlings to get the most out of growing these annual flowers.

 Botanical Name: Helianthus annuus